sirn/fanboi2/README.rst

 Assets
 ------

-The application doesn't come with assets compiled by default and are done externally via `Gulp`_ and `TSD`_.
+The application doesn't come with assets compiled by default and are done externally via `Gulp`_ and `Typings`_.
 Once you've setup the environment, you can use these two commands to build assets:

-1. ``tsd install`` to download `TypeScript <http://www.typescriptlang.org/>`_ definition for dependencies.
+1. ``typings install`` to download `TypeScript <http://www.typescriptlang.org/>`_ definition for dependencies.
 2. ``gulp`` to build assets with `Gulp`_ (or use ``gulp watch`` to auto-reload).

 Once these two commands are run, assets will be compiled to ``fanboi2/static`` in which you should point the web server to it.
 You should do this on every deploy.